sajjadGG/book-python/basics/sequence-unordered/set.rst

     * ``set``
     * ``dict``

 "Hashable types are also immutable" is true for builtin types, but it's not a universal truth.

-More information in `OOP Hash`
+* More information in `OOP Hash`.
-More information in `OOP Object Identity`
+* More information in `OOP Object Identity`.

 Definition